No. 1 Gamecocks, Cooke top Lady Vols 74-58 for SEC title

-Staley and the top-ranked Gamecocks won their seventh SEC tournament title in the past nine seasons, pulling away from Tennessee in the final two quarters for a 74-58 victory Sunday.

-Zia Cooke scored 24 points and tournament MVP Aliyah Boston added 18 points as South Carolina (32-0) continued its perfect season and headed into the NCAAs as the clear-cut favorite for a second straight national title.
+GREENVILLE, S.C.
+(AP) — Zia Cooke scored 24 points and Aliyah Boston added 18 as No. 1 South Carolina pulled away in the final two quarters to beat Tennessee 74-58 for the SEC championship on Sunday.

-The victory was a measure of redemption for the Gamecocks, who were beaten in the finals a year ago by Kentucky – and the program hasn’t lost since.

-“The mentality we have to win all over the court,” Cooke said.
-“This means a lot, but we’re not done yet.”
+The Gamecocks (32-0) won their seventh league tournament in the past nine seasons and head to the NCAA Tournament as clear-cut favorites for a second straight national crown.

 When it was over, South Carolina players came out to hug each other as the large group of fans — the arena is about 90 minutes away from the Gamecocks’ campus — cheered the latest success.